Bunion, hammertoe, etc surgeries

 Swimming and ice-baths after exercise are great — water does wonders!
 Also, any kind of foot massage.
 My local podiatrist recommended kinesio tape to help stabilise the 2nd toe joints and Hoka One One shoes with a special sole to reduce the impact on the forefoot whilst running.
 I tested both in-depth— they do help (and the shoes are pricey)!
 On footwear: for some time, I’d not been able to fit my feet into anything other than comfy sports shoes or Birkenstocks.
 A couple of boxes of lovely heels and boots have been waiting for better times for years…

 Despite all my efforts, every time I looked at my feet, the bunions were bigger.
-I injured my left knee because I was compensating with that leg, as seen on this chart.
-Eventually, my deformed feet would likely affect my hips and spine too.
+I injured my left knee because I was compensating with that leg, as seen on the colorful chart.
+Eventually, my deformed feet would likely affect the hips and spine too.

 So I decided to do the op and went to see a highly recommended surgeon in London.
 After seeing my feet, he was reluctant to take it on due to the complexity and risk of complications and sent me away to a top surgeon in an NHS hospital in London.
 The 2nd surgeon was also rather reluctant and spent near enough an hour with me discussing all the risks including not being able to run again and losing the 2nd toe in my right foot altogether.
 To avoid such risk, he suggested cutting out the 2nd toe joint and sewing the 2nd and 3rd toes together.
 It sounded as if it might be better not to have surgery at all and the surgeon could not give me a straight answer to this question.
 I left that visit feeling sick to my stomach and demoralised.
-Finally, the third surgeon I saw (curiously they’re all men) gave me hope that it could all be fixed, although he was also in some disbelief at the level of deformity given my relatively young age.
-I decided that he would operate me.
+Finally, the third surgeon I saw (curiously they’re all men) gave me hope that it could all be fixed, although he was also in some disbelief at the level of deformity, which was more typical of an 80-year old… I decided that he would operate me.

 As the surgery approached, I was more and more scared.
 I feared not only the long recovery, not being able to run and possible complications, but also the surgery itself, the (partial) anesthesia, and hearing the saws cutting my bones.
 I almost quit.
 But, all of it passed when I was wheeled into the operating room filled with people who clearly knew what they were doing.
-I don’t know whether they cracked jokes with me because they were so relaxed and in good mood or because they were making an effort to make me feel relaxed.
+I don’t know whether they cracked jokes because they were so relaxed and in good mood or because they were making an effort to make me feel less petrified.
 Either way, I’m grateful!
 More importantly, they did a very neat job.
-Below are pics one day after the op.
+Below are pics one day after the op, which is also my birthday.

 And here are X-rays before and after, with some heavy-duty hardware installed to keep the bones in place.

 I re-discovered hopping on one leg which allows me not to put any pressure on the operated foot.
-On Saturday, day 5 after the op, I almost don’t need any painkillers anymore and I’m creating a workout regime to do something with the rest of my body, i.e. arms, core, left leg, and butt :-).
+I almost don’t need any painkillers anymore and I’m creating a workout regime to do something with the rest of my body, i.e. arms, core, left leg, and butt :-).
 It’s still a long way before I can walk any meaningful distances, swim, ride a stationary bike, drive or do anything else that involves my right foot.
 It doesn’t always take this long, but in my case it does.
+And it is eternity for me.
 It can be frustrating, but none of it is as bad as the fear before the operation.
 I might change my mind later on..

 Some training equipment ideas: kettlebells, dumbbells, pilates bands, core strength station.
 Next time, I’d avoid winter months and get a knee walker or some other help to be mobile and able to get outside soon after the op.

 At the first control visit, the doctor said to continue strictly limit walking for another 2 weeks.
-I asked about the possibility to ride a stationary bike — the response was a mixture of disbelief slight indignation I was even asking.
+I asked about the possibility to ride a stationary bike — the response was a mixture of disbelief slight indignation that I was even asking.
 That’s min 2 months in the future!
 Silly me — what was I thinking??
+Putting on another episode of the Handmaid’s Tale — is it still fiction?

 Yesterday, I had the 2nd control visit.
 The surgeon has concerns bone healing.
 Not sure it was because of the x-ray image or the symptoms I described (pain in the arch of the foot)… I was instructed to continue to strictly limit walking until further notice, at the minimum until next visit a whole month away (original prescription was 2 weeks, then 3 weeks…) and to do Exogen therapy

 The night before last my 2nd toe with the wire running through it hurt badly and wouldn't let me sleep.
 I was worried about an infection, but it’s probably just the white end pressing on the tip of the toe.
-I was advised to unscrew it a little with a tiny hex key.
+I was advised to unscrew it a little with a tiny hex key — just like a regular screw.
 Last night was much better — oh, the joy of sleeping pain-free in a comfy bed!

 Nearly 7 weeks post the nasty foot op, I’m still not cleared to walk other than on my iWalk or just a few steps in the protective shoes, can’t swim (wire still in the foot) or ride a bike and can’t even dream of running.
 The i-walk allows me to go for walks outside, to shops for necessities, etc — fair to say it’s saving my sanity.
 I lost a lot of the right calf muscle as can’t use the lower leg at all.
 Arms and core work is pretty much the only thing I can still do — it’s always been a weakness and I don’t like it, but I’m up to 5 pull-ups now, from 2.5 just over a month ago (cheating only a little bit) :-)

 A word on supplements for bone healing: in addition to Exogen, I’m told this is pretty much the only other help available, in addition to rest and good nutrition of course (and a bone graft if you’re having that sort of op).
 I’m taking pills with calcium, vit.
 D3 and K2 (someone in the Facebook group recommended this particular variety) and prescription pills with ossein-hydroxyapatite complex.
-Warning: smoking is a major factor in non-unions.
+Warning: smoking is a major factor in non-unions — it ruins the healing process.
+Red wine doesn’t have the same effect — good news! :)

-The surgeon took out the wire from my 2nd toe so I’ll be able to shower my full body soon!
+The surgeon took the wire out of my 2nd toe so I’ll be able to have a proper shower soon!
 I’m now cleared to walk and drive — still only in a funny stiff shoe and have to be super careful but, god it feels good to have my leg back!
-I’m going back to Spain in 2 days :)
+I’m going back to see my boys in 2 days : — ))))

-After arriving in Spain, I gradually started to walk more, cycle and dip my feet in the sea at some 10 days after the last visit.
-I started swimming in the sea before the end of January.
-The sea temperature was 14.5 degrees Celcius — I’m told this is warmer than the sea on Scottish or Irish coast in the summer!
+After arriving in Spain, I gradually started to walk more, cycle and dip my feet in the sea.
+I started swimming before the end of January.
+The sea temperature was 14.5 degrees Celcius — apparently is warmer than the Scottish or Irish waters in the summer!
 The foot feels stronger every day and by mid-Feb I can even take a few jog steps.

 Back in Poland for the visit.
 Got in yesterday, as the war broke out.
 Everyone in the hospital is worried.
-This time instead of an X-ray, they did a CT scan, which showed that the bone is still fusing at the bottom, there are clear gaps that still need to be filled.
-The surgeon is not concerned, it just needs time.
+This time instead of an X-ray, they did a CT scan, which showed that the bone is still fusing at the bottom, there are clear gaps that still need to be filled with bone.
+The surgeon is not concerned, it just needs time, he says.
 I get the go-ahead for surgery on my left foot on 14 March.

 Names of surgeons etc (private)